calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-04-12-how-to-get-notified-for-changes-in-swiftui.md

 <br><br>

+Below I will describe a specific simple use-case: check if a text field value is matching a predefined word and show that by toggling a switch on/off (the control is called `Toggle`).

+<br><br>

 ## `onEditingChanged`

 According to Apple's Developer Documentation, this callback is available on the inits of 3 controls: `TextField`, `Slider` and `Stepper`.